joinpursuit/what-is-the-cloud/README.md

 - Microsoft Azure
 - Heroku (what we'll use in class)

 With a service like AWS, instead of maintaining your own server in the back room, you can log into the AWS website and set up a server by clicking a few buttons.
+You can choose how powerful you want the server to be, and you can even choose where it is located: Virginia, Ohio, Japan, etc.

+What you'll get is not a physical computer assigned just to you, but a "virtual server" -- the ability to store data and use processing power on some portion of a much larger machine.
+Sometimes the storage and processing might be split over a bunch of different computers.
+We actually don't know -- and don't even need to know -- exactly how the virtual server is maintained.
+That's Amazon's problem!
+As far as we're concerned, as the people clicking on the AWS site, we can mostly live our lives as though there is a separate server just for us.

 These services are better than maintaining your own server for many reasons.